Investigative · Barry County Series

 What communications are being withheld?

 Communications related to a Barry County plea agreement, including communications between Norg and Elsworth and communications involving other parties to the matter.
-Elsworth denied those communications existed on the Barry County court record in December 2023.
-Multiple actors with direct personal knowledge have confirmed they exist.
+Elsworth denied those communications existed on the Barry County court record in December 2023 and to the AGC.
+Tara Sharp, Norg’s supervising attorney at the time, told Clutch Justice directly in March 2023 that Elsworth and Norg had exchanged email communications regarding the plea agreement and that Norg still had them.
 A formal legal demand has been served.
 No records have been produced.

 Why does this matter for current Kalamazoo County cases?